belle2/basf2/online_book/basf2/first_steering_file.rst

 .. admonition:: Task
     :class: exercise stacked

     Extend your steering file by loading electrons, positrons, and :math:`K_S^0` candidates.
-At the very end of your script you should also print a summary table of all the modules added to your path using the function `statistics`.

 .. admonition:: Hint
     :class: toggle xhint stacked

-    All you need is `fillParticleList`, `stdKshorts`, and `statistics`.
+    All you need is `fillParticleList` and `stdKshorts`.
     Remember that charge-conjugated particles are automatically created.
     You do not need a cut for the electrons, so you can use an empty string ``""``.